Peter Tork Of The Monkees Dies At 77

 "Almost all of their early material was penned by a stable of vaunted songwriters that included Carole King, Gerry Goffin, Neil Diamond, David Gates, Neil Sedaka, Jeff Barry, Tommy Boyce and Bobby Hart," according to the Washington Post, and "the songs were mostly done by session musicians."

 But their popularity was real.
-Eventually, the band took control of its work and played their own instruments on their third album, Headquarters.
+Eventually, the band took control of its work and played its own instruments on its third album, Headquarters.
 They also began touring to sold-out crowds.
 For a brief time, their opening act was a young guitarist named Jimi Hendrix.

 Tork left the group in 1968 and sought a solo career.
 He struggled throughout the 1970s, was jailed for possessing a small amount of hashish, and wound up teaching high school and waiting tables.
-Alcohol was also a problem, an addiction he quit in the early 1980s.
+Alcohol was also a problem, an addiction he overcame in the early 1980s.

 A combination of 1960s nostalgia and TV reruns kept memories of the Monkees alive and earned them a new generation of fans.
 The band had reunion tours every decade since the 1980s.